csanjanar/Tamil-Handwritten-Character-Recognition-uTHCD/README.md

 > ✅ *Model14 achieved the highest performance by combining tuned LR scheduling with optimal batch normalization and augmentation.*

 </details>

 ---

-> 📎 *These experiment sets collectively showcase how targeted adjustments in augmentation, normalization, and training policies led to a highly generalized and accurate model for Tamil handwritten character recognition.*

----